natbolon/wiki-gender/README.md

 By using the biography articles in English Wikipedia, the goal of this study is to look for possible asymmetries in the way a person is described based on its gender.
 Moreover, we want to study the relation between these possible biases and the context in which this person is described: year, topic to which the person is related, culture, etc. with the idea of better understanding gender biases in our language.

+To handle those categories which are outside of the binary classification, we will perform a first evaluation of the available data for completeness of the study.

 # Research questions
 - Is there an asymmetry in the way men and women are portrayed in the wikipedia?
 - Have we changed along time the choice of words use to describe people?